Chisomnwa/Traffic_Analysis_and_Prediction/README.md

 # Presentation Slides

-Here's a [link](https://bit.ly/Traffic-Data-Analysis-Slide-Presentation-by-Team-SciPy) to the presentation slides that we used used to present the process of the project and our finding to the judges and experts in the field.
+Here's a [link](https://bit.ly/Traffic-Data-Analysis-Slide-Presentation-by-Team-SciPy) to the main presentation slides that we used used to present the process of the project and our finding to the judges and experts in the field.

 # Instructions For Team